 - 1. Call to Order - 2.
 Proof of Notice and Determination of Quorum - 3.
-Approval of the Minutes of the Previous Annual Stockholders' Meeting held on 30 September 2021 - 4.
+Approval of the Minutes of the Previous Annual Stockholders' Meeting held on 30 September 2022 - 4.
 Ratification of all Acts, Contracts, Investments, and Resolutions of the Board of Directors and Acts of Management since the last Annual Stockholders' Meeting - 5.
-Presentation and Approval of the President's Report and the 2021 Audited Financial Statements - 6.
+Presentation and Approval of the President's Report and the 2022 Audited Financial Statements - 6.
 Election of Directors - 7.
 Appointment of Independent External Auditor and Fixing of its Remuneration - 8.
 Other Matters - 9.
 Adjournment

-The record date for stockholders of record entitled to notice of, and vote at, this meeting is 31 July 2022.
+The record date for stockholders of record entitled to notice of, and vote at, this meeting is 30 June 2023.

-Given the health and safety concerns arising from the COVID-19 pandemic, stockholders may only attend the meeting through remote videoconferencing facilities and voting in absentia.
-Stockholders interested to participate through any of these means should notify the Corporation by email to members@alvieracountryclub.com not later than 15 September 2022.
+In view of the continuous need to comply with safety measures and protocols and in support of the Corporation's environmental corporate social responsibility, stockholders may only attend the meeting through remote videoconferencing facilities and voting in absentia.
+Stockholders interested to participate through any of these means should notify the Corporation by email to members@alvieracountryclub.com not later than 14 September 2023.
 The guidelines for registration, attendance through remote videoconferencing, and voting in absentia or by proxy shall be sent by email to the interested stockholders.
 These guidelines are also set out in the Information Statement which is available in the Corporation's website.

-Any instrument authorizing a proxy to act as such must be submitted and received at the principal office of the corporation on or before 15 September 2022 at 5:00 pm, addressed to the attention of the Corporate Secretary.
+Any instrument authorizing a proxy to act as such must be submitted and received at the principal office of the corporation on or before 15 September 2023 at 5:00 P.M., addressed to the attention of the Corporate Secretary.
 Corporate shareholders are required to submit duly notarized Secretary's Certificates attesting to the resolution of the Board of Directors designating their proxies.
-Validation of proxies shall be on 20 September 2022 at 11:00 a.m. at the principal office of the Corporation.
+Validation of proxies shall be on 20 September 2023 at 11:00 A.M. at the principal office of the Corporation.
 No proxy is being solicited.

-San Juan City, 12 August 2022.
+San Juan City, 16 August 2023.

-ATTY.
-ANNA LIZA M. ANG-CO
+AŤTÝ.
+AN∕N∦LIZA M. ANG-CO

-Corporate Secretary ACC_Notice of ASM 30 September 2022_v2/(CFA Law/reinerr/vlad)[CFA Law]
+Corporate Secretary ACC\Notice of ASM 29 September 2023\v2/(reinerr/vlad)|CFA Law]